rafaelcaue/Benchmarks--AAMAS-13-and-EMAS-13-proceedings/README.md

 Actor-Agent-based-benchmark-for-communication
 =============================================

 These are the codes used in the paper Benchmarking Communication in Actor- and Agent-Based Languages.
-All of the codes are for the configuration N = 500 000.
+All of the codes for Scenarios 1 and 2 are for the configuration N = 500 000.
 For the other configurations simply change the appropriate values for each code.

 The benchmark script used is available at: http://shootout.alioth.debian.org/